cfenollosa/bashblog/README.md

 Usage
 -----

+You only need SSH access to a server which allows its users to run shell scripts.

-Download bb.sh into a public folder of yours and run it:
+Copy bb.sh into a public folder of yours and run it:

     ./bb.sh

-This will show the available commands
+This will show the available commands.
+If the file is not executable, you can either `chmod +x bb.sh` or run it with `bash bb.sh`

 **Before creating a blog post, edit `bb.sh` and modify the variables in the `global_variables()` function or create a `.config` file with your configutation values**